signebedi/python_intro/README.md

 In addition to Lecture Notes, I will generally post digital Problem Sets and Resources - again, all of these are optional unless marked as *(required)*.
 Problem Sets will, in all cases, be written as Jupyter Notebooks.
 You should be able to read these in the browser, using Jupyter through your Anaconda Python installation, and/or in VSCode using the Jupyter plugin.
 These are written in such a way that you should be able to fill in your answers at the bottom of the Jupyter Notebook.
 Resources are a collection of reference material that may be useful to you when internalizing some of the concepts we are discussion in class.

+One of the great things about programming is that there are a variety of ways to solve the same problem.
+Notwithstanding some solutions are more 'efficient' or 'paradigmatic' than others, the difference very often comes down to readability, simplicity, and intuitiveness.
+Often, my model solutions to our problem sets will fall short of the very best (read: efficient, paradigmatic) way to write the solution - because my goal in this class is to provide solutions that will be the most intellectually accessible, syntactically clear, and generally applicable for participants that may not have a computer science background.
+As such, I am not asking you to provide 'perfect' solutions, and indeed will often provide imperfect solutions myself, instead placing a premium on 'working code' that 'gets the job done'.

 ## Unit 1 - Environment Setup

 ### Module 1.1 - VSCode